GAM-team/GAM/wiki/Calendars-Events.md

 `<EventDisplayProperty> orderby starttime` is only valid with `<EventSelectProperty> singleevents`.

 `showdayofweek` displays columns `start.dayOfWeek` and `end.dayOfWeek` when event start and end times are displayed.

+By default, each attendee is displayed in a separate column; `attendeeslist` causes GAM to display the attendee email addresses in a single column `attendeesList`; no attendee details are displayed.
+The email addresses are separated by `csv_output_field_delimiter` from `gam.cfg`.

 Add additional columns of data from the command line to the output after the calendarId.
 * `addcsvdata <FieldName> <String>`